-You might have noticed a shit-storm of controversy around sex work in your newsfeed this week: Amnesty International was accused of siding with pimps, there were lots of open letters, and there were even more opinions.
+You might have noticed a shit-storm around sex work in your newsfeed this week: Amnesty was accused of being onside with pimps, there were lots of open letters and there were even more opinions.
 Lena Dunham got involved.

-On July 7, Amnesty issued a draft policy proposal, suggesting that the criminalization of sex work harms those most in need of protection, i.e. sex workers themselves.
-The proposal follows a two-year consultation and is backed up by numerous studies from organizations like the Human Rights Council, United Nation Convention Against Transnational Organized Crime, the Commission on Human Rights, and UNAIDS.
-On a global scale, Amnesty argues that decriminalization offers sex workers better legal protections and makes them less vulnerable to exploitation from third parties.
+On the 7th of July, Amnesty issued a draft policy proposal, suggesting that the criminalisation of sex work harms those most in need of protection, i.e. sex workers themselves.
+The proposal follows a two-year consultation and is backed up by numerous studies from organisations like the Human Rights Council, United Nation Convention Against Transnational Organized Crime, the Commission on Human Rights and UNAIDS.
+On a global scale, Amnesty argues that decriminalisation offers sex workers better legal protections and makes them less vulnerable to exploitation from third parties.

 On July 22, an open letter was released by The Coalition Against Trafficking in Women (CATW), calling on Amnesty to reconsider its proposal.
-"If you decriminalize the people who profit from the exploitation of others, you just give them more license to do so," Taina Bien Aime, executive director of CATW, told me.
+"If you decriminalise the people who profit from the exploitation of others, you just give them more licence to do so," Taina Bien Aime, executive director of CATW, told me.

-Religious organizations are well represented on the signatories list, alongside anti-trafficking organizations, feminist groups, and aforementioned celebrities.
+Religious organisations are well represented on the signatories list, alongside anti-trafficking organisations, feminist groups and aforementioned celebrities.
 There are a handful of academic references, but op-eds on the Huffington Post are also used to back up claims.

 Luca Stevenson, a UK-based sex worker and coordinator of the International Committee on the Rights of Sex Workers (ICRSE), isn't impressed.